A Brief History

 Kirk Averitt, Music Director

 Kirk Averitt is a conductor, vocalist, and music educator.
 In addition to this work with the Arroyo Singers, Kirk conducts the choirs at California School of the Arts - San Gabriel Valley in Duarte, and the Chancel Choir at Church of the Good Shepherd United Methodist in Arcadia.
-An active singer in Los Angeles, Kirk performs with Choral Arts Initiative, Westwood Presbyterian Church, C3LA, and Voices of Christmas.
+An active singer in Los Angeles, Kirk performs with Choral Arts Initiative, Quartz Ensemble, C3LA, and Voices of Christmas.
 In addition to his work as a musician, Kirk is the Managing Director for The Resonance Collective, an arts non-profit in downtown Los Angeles that focuses on the intersection of creative and spiritual practice.

 Originally from Decatur, AL, Kirk holds a Master of Music in Choral Conducting from the University of Massachusetts Amherst and a Bachelors in Vocal Music Education from Lipscomb University in Nashville, TN.